Brewood: Transport

 Brewood like Coven is served by Select bus service 877/878 to Wolverhampton and Stafford Monday-Friday.
-However the frequency of services to Stafford is down to six journeys per day.
-The Saturday service only runs between Brewood and Wolverhampton.
+Most journeys operate short to surrounding villages, though some still operate the full length.
+The Saturday service only runs between Brewood and Stafford.
 Sunday services were cut due to Staffordshire County Council funding reductions.

 Previously National Express West Midlands operated service 54 on an hourly basis Monday-Saturday between Wolverhampton and Stafford but this was withdrawn due to cuts in funding by the owners of the i54 Business Park.
 Arriva Midlands operated daily service 876 (later renumbered 76) between Wolverhampton and Stafford but this largely commercial service was cut mostly due to competition from service 54.
 In terms of railway, Brewood's nearest active station is Penkridge.
 There was formerly a station in Gailey and Four Ashes.
 These both, however closed back in 1951 and 1959.
 The stations were both over three miles from the actual town itself.